Hacking-Lab/generator-hl-challenge/generators/app/templates/alpine-nginx-php-hl/opt/www/Readme.md

-# Alpine Linux NGINX Web Server
+# Alpine Linux NGINX PHP Web Server
 ## Introduction
 This content is provided by a Alpine Linux nginx php (docker) from the Hacking-Lab CTF system.